BrandonEdie/BrandonEdie/README.md

 A Kid that enjoys web development

-Also here's a Javascrip[t function to validate an email address:
+Also here's a Javascript function to validate an email address:

 function validateEmail(email){
 			return /^\w+([\.-]?\w+)*@\w+([\.-]?\w+)*(\.\w{2,3})+$/.test(email)